 2. Do you want to add to an existing xeriscape?

 If you have existing waterwise garden beds, is there anything you want to improve upon from last season?
 Think back to your garden last season, and whether or not you noticed gaps that you want to fill, colors you’d like to add or change around, or plants you want to divide and transplant to a new area.
-If you’re looking to fill gaps in your garden, one of our Xeric Greatest Hits (sun or part shade) gardens could be a great option depending on the colors already in your landscape.
+If you’re looking to fill gaps in your garden, our Greatest Hits garden could be a great option depending on the colors already in your landscape.
 In general, our garden store can be a great place to look to get design inspiration!